yashjri/yashjri.github.io/content/about/index.md

   - CSS3
   - Javascript
   - Git/Github
-  - MySQL
   - PostgreSQL
   - Java
   - Python
 ---

-Hello , I got introduced to Programming in My Freshman Year at [Maharishi Arvind Institute of Science & Management,  Jaipur](https://www.maism.org/) where I'm Persuing my Bachelors in Computer Applications (2021-2024) with [74.4%] in my First Year.
+Hello , I got introduced to programming in my freshman Year at [Maharishi Arvind Institute of Science & Management,  Jaipur](https://www.maism.org/) where I'm persuing my Bachelors in Computer Applications (2021-2024).

-I'm currently learning [Java](https://www.java.com/en/) and I create new Websites and individual Web pages.

-I also update existing Websites with **New content** and continuously enhance **Website functionality**.
+I create new websites and individual web pages and also update existing websites with **New content** and continuously enhance **Website functionality**.

-Also, I represented my [Central Academy](https://www.centralacademy.ac.in/) School in Chess Olympiad Tournament in 2018.
+I represented my [Central Academy](https://www.centralacademy.ac.in/) School in Chess Olympiad Tournament in 2018.
 I have also played for [JEFC](https://www.instagram.com/jaipurelitefootball/) Football Club in 2018-19.

+I have been awarded as Winner of the Inter-College competition of [MAISM](https://www.maism.org/) college in [**Chess**](https://www.chess.com/member/yashjri) competition (2023).

-Here is a List of Programming Languages that I'm familiar with!
+Here is a list of programming Languages that I'm familiar with!